wittigue/denbi-modsim.github.io/workshop_2021/README.md

 **Given the current situation, the workshop will be held as a virtual meeting (online course).
 We will send around a zoom link in the week prior to the workshop.**

 Prerequisites: Some knowledge of mathematical modeling will be advantageous.
-The participants should have MATLAB installed (if you do not have MATLAB please let us know during registration, so we can send you information on how to obtain a trial license).
+The participants should have MATLAB and Python (including the "requests" package) installed.
+If you do not have MATLAB please let us know during registration, so we can send you information on how to obtain a trial license.

 ### Educators:
 Educators:
-Steffen Klamt, Axel von Kamp, Sven Thiele, Ursula Kummer, Frank T. Bergmann (de.NBI-SysBio), Maja Rey, Andreas Weidemann, Ulrike Wittig (HITS)
+Steffen Klamt, Axel von Kamp, Sven Thiele (MPI Magdeburg), Ursula Kummer, Frank T. Bergmann (Heidelberg University), Maja Rey, Andreas Weidemann, Ulrike Wittig (HITS)

 ### Date:
 20th APR 9:30 am (CEST / UTC+2) – 22nd Apr 2021, 4:00pm